dart-lang/site-www/src/overview.md

 * [`webdev` tool](/tools/webdev)
 * [Web deployment tips](/web/deployment)

-#### The Dart Runtime {#runtime}
+#### The Dart runtime {#runtime}

-Regardless of how you compile your Dart code, a Dart runtime is needed to execute the code.
+Regardless of which platform you use or how you compile your code, executing the code requires a Dart runtime.
 This runtime is responsible for a number of critical tasks:

 * Managing memory: Dart uses a managed memory model, where unused memory is reclaimed by a garbage collector (GC).